IMF urges Germany to invest in infrastructure, raise wages

 Germany has pushed back, arguing that it is increasing investment and that the surplus is partly due to the attractiveness of German products, for which the country should not be punished.

-In its report, the IMF said the German economy was performing well but that business investment lacked momentum and the population's ageing population weighed on its long-term growth prospects.
+In its report, the IMF said the German economy was performing well but that business investment lacked momentum and the population's aging population weighed on its long-term growth prospects.

 "The available fiscal space should be used for initiatives that enhance the growth potential, such as investment in physical and digital infrastructure, child care, refugee integration, and relief of the tax burden on labor," it said.